My journey to this work

 My strength is in being the connective tissue between people and ideas.
 In being bold and creative to reimagine new ways of doing things and to experiment with them fearlessly.
 At the heart of my work is ensuring the people impacted are leading in design and decision making.
 I take the time to ensure meaningful processes that move us closer to true power-sharing, pouring love and consistent communication throughout.

 My feminist politics are inspired by my mum, Vivien Johnson, who helped set up the first domestic violence refuge in Sydney and was the drummer in Australia's first all female punk band - Alias.
-As young as 6, my mum took me with her to the remote indigenous community of Papunya in Australia, where I was exposed to the integrity and intensity of culture and strength of Aboriginal women leaders.
-I became acutely aware of the poverty, injustice and racism present in Australia.
-This experience helped spur my subsequent activism - fighting for human rights, women and girls' rights, economic and racial justice.
-It also grounded my interest in ancestral healing practices that I have since continued to be connected to in Oaxaca, Mexico.
+As young as 6, my mum took me with her to the remote indigenous community Papunya in Australia, where I was exposed to the integrity and intensity of culture and strength of Aboriginal women leaders.
+I also became acutely aware of the poverty, injustice and racism in Australia.
+This experience spurred my subsequent activism - fighting for human rights, women and girls' rights and racial justice.
+It also grounded my interest in ancestral healing practices that I have continued to be connected to in Oaxaca, Mexico.

 I grew up in Sydney, Australia, and have lived in different parts of the world over the last decade, from Phnom Penh, Cambodia to Oaxaca, Mexico.
 Living in Mexico I had the chance to work in Ocosingo, Chiapas, working alongside indigenous women defenders fighting for their land rights.